 Questions specific to the Five-Ingredient Mysteries (can be modified to suit other mysteries)

 6. In any mystery featuring an amateur sleuth, the question arises what would induce an ordinary person (not a law enforcement professional) to pursue a murderer.
-What prompts Val to do that initially?
-How does her motivation for solving the crime change in the course of the book?
+What prompts Val to do that?
 Can you imagine yourself trying to solve a murder and, if so, under what circumstances?

 7. What traits or skills does a good detective have?
 Does Val possess any of them?
-Does she have any characteristics that make it hard for her to uncover the truth about other people and about the crime she tries to solve?
+What about Granddad?
+Does either have characteristics that make it hard for to uncover the truth about crimes and other people?

 8. Discuss the relationship between Val and her grandfather.
 They both face the challenge of living with someone from a generation far removed from their own.
 What conflicts arise between them?
 Are they strictly generational in nature or do those conflicts have other sources?
 Would you find it difficult to live with a grandparent or grandchild?

 9. Some critics and mystery writers, including Agatha Christie, dislike romantic subplots in mysteries.
 Do you agree or disagree with that view?
-Do you feel Val’s love interests enhanced or detracted from the story?
+Do you feel Val’s love interests enhance or detract from the story?

 10. The characters in the Five-Ingredient Mysteries display a variety of attitudes towards food and cooking.
-For example, Val's best friend Bethany, is a serial dieter.
-Val's cousin Monique prepares “comfort food with a twist that takes it out of the comfort zone.”
+For example, Val's best friend Bethany is a serial dieter, and Granddad doesn't bother with recipes that have more than five ingredients.
 What do their food quirks tell you about those characters?
-What conclusions can you draw from Val’s recipe preferences and from Granddad’s cooking adventures?
 Do you know people whose approach to cooking and eating gives you insights into their obsessions, values, or fears?